 Philip joined Watsi on September 8th, 2014.
 Seven years ago, Philip joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Philip's most recent donation traveled 8,700 miles to support Nurat, a three-week-old baby from Tanzania, to fund spine surgery to grow up healthily.
+Philip's most recent donation traveled 8,200 miles to support Charity, a 44-year-old farmer from Uganda, to fund a hysterectomy.

 Nurat is a three-week old baby from Tanzania.
 She is the first child of her young parents at a local hospital in Manyara.
 Nurat’s mother still lives at her parents’ home while her father lives at a rented house.
 Before Nurat's birth, her mother sold flowers and cooking pots to earn a living and her father has a small kiosk selling domestic items such as sugar, salt, bread.
 Nurat was born with spina bifida that puts her at risk of lower-limb paralysis, infection, and possible developmental delays.
 Our medical partner, African Mission Healthcare Foundation, is requesting $1,015 to cover the cost of Nurat's spina bifida closure surgery.
 The procedure is scheduled to take place on June 23rd.
 This procedure will hopefully spare Nurat from the risks associated with his condition, instead allowing her to grow and develop into a healthy girl .
 Nuru’s mother hopes the best for her child, "Am still in shock and unsettled due to my daughter’s conditions.
 I was informed that both conditions could be corrected but we are not in a position to afford any of the treatment costs.
 Please help save my daughter I don’t know what to do."